Jonestown Municipal Court

 Once you are approved by the municipal court, you will receive further instructions for completing your requirements and your completion date.
-If the defendant does not complete the driver’s safety course additional fees may be imposed and a conviction entered on their driving record.
-In addition, a warrant will be issued for your arrest increasing court costs in your case.
+If you do not complete the driver’s safety course additional fees may be imposed and a conviction entered on your driving record.
+In addition, a warrant may be issued for your arrest.

 Driver Safety Course may only be taken for ticket dismissal on moving violations.

-The following violations Do NOT Qualify for defensive driving:
+The following violations Do NOT Qualify for a Driver Safety Course:

 - Speeding 25 mph or more over the posted limit.